Preschool (PreK4) Program Highlights

-Our Prek-4 program is a full day program.
-Students will arrive at 8:00 a.m. and stay until dismissal at 2:40 p.m.
-Our two PreK-4 programs are staffed by caring, certified teachers, as well as an dedicated instructional assistant.
-The goal of both programs is to prepare students for Kindergarten and to become life-long learners.
+Our preschool (PreK4) program meets fives day a week from 8:00 a.m. until dismissal at 2:35 p.m.
+Our two PreK4 programs are staffed by caring, certified teachers, as well as dedicated instructional assistants.
+The goal of our preschool program is to prepare your child for Kindergarten and to become a lifelong learner.

 Students must be 4 years old by September 1st and independent when using the restroom.

 Found below is a listing of the areas of study with example content and essential skills.

 English Language Arts

 By the completion of preschool, students will master a variety of skills, including:

 - Exhibiting curiosity and interest in learning new vocabulary (e.g. ask questions about unfamiliar vocabulary)

 - Describing the relationship between illustrations and the text in which they appear (e.g., what person, place, thing, or idea in the text an illustration depicts)